paudetseis/academic-kickstart/content/authors/esteve/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

-Clément Estève is a PhD candidate in the Geophysics group at the University of Ottawa.
+Clément Estève obtained his PhD from the University of Ottawa in 2020 and is now a Wares Postdoctoral Fellow at Mcgill University.